All information accurate at press time. Be sure to check our website or call us before your visit for any changes to our hours or events.

 - Reference help: including getting started/troubleshooting our digital library services (hoopla, Kanopy, Libby)

-At this time, the study room and the Woodbridge Room are closed.
+At this time, the Woodbridge Room is closed; however, staff can retrieve items shelved there (magazines, poetry, plays, etc.).
+The study room is available for one-hour reservations; please call the reference desk to book your time.
 The meeting room cannot be used for any events or programs.
 Seating throughout the Library is extremely limited and no puzzles or children’s toys are in use.

 Not ready to come inside?
 Call or email to place holds, ask questions, find out information, and more.
 Due to current staffing levels, you may need to leave a message if calling.
 Please leave a message, we WILL call you back!